-Entering students will be asked to document that they have received and read these materials by printing and signing the document located in the Initial Program Paperwork folder titled "Acknowledgement of Program Policies and Procedures" (located in "Initial Program Paperwork" folder in USC Clinical Science Program google drive), and turning it into the Program Specialist, Erika Quinly, by October 30th in the first semester of the clinical program.
+Entering students will be asked to document that they have received and read the USC-specific materials by printing and signing the document located in the Initial Program Paperwork folder titled "Acknowledgement of Program Policies and Procedures" (located in "Initial Program Paperwork" folder in USC Clinical Science Program google drive), and turning it into the Program Specialist, Erika Quinly, by October 30th in the first semester of the clinical program.

-In addition, all students are required to enroll in the USC Office of Compliance HIPAA Online Education Program, that can be found at the website, https://ooc.usc.edu/data-privacy/health-information/hipaa-privacy-education-program/.
+In addition, all students are required to enroll in the USC Office of Compliance HIPAA Online Education Program.
 Upon completion of the online course, students will receive a certificate.
 Entering students are to turn in the certificate to the Program Specialist no later than December 1 during students' first semester of the program.